nncarlson/petaca/modules/co_td_matrix_type/README.md

 $ make
 $ ctest
 ```
-The build system understands the NAG, Intel ifort, and gfortran/opencoarrays
+The build system understands the NAG, Intel oneAPI classic ifort and LLVM-based
-compilers.
-You may need to set your `FC` environment variable to the path to
+ifx, and gfortran/opencoarrays compilers.
+You may need to set your `FC`
-your compiler.
-For gfortran you must set `FC=caf` (provided by opencoarrays).
+environment variable to the path to your compiler.
+For gfortran you must set
+`FC=caf` (provided by opencoarrays).

+The test problem `test/main.f90` also serves as a usage example.

 ## Licence
 This project is distributed under the terms of the MIT license.